Barbaraedge/resnet18_pytorch_tutorial/README.md

 ## Detailed Explanation

-For a comprehensive step-by-step walkthrough, refer to the dedicated article on our Academy Platform: (Link to the article).
+For a comprehensive step-by-step walkthrough, refer to the dedicated article on our Academy Platform: For a comprehensive step-by-step walkthrough, refer to the dedicated article on our Academy Platform: https://knowledge.barbara.tech/tutorials/deploy-pytorch-triton/

 ## Resources